 Hanashi vs Duolingo for Speaking Practice

 If your main goal is speaking Japanese more comfortably, Hanashi is usually the better pick.
 Duolingo is stronger for habit-building, beginner progression, and quick daily review, but it is still built around lessons first.
-Hanashi is the better fit when you need more spoken reps, more realistic conversation flow, and lower-pressure practice you can repeat often.
+Hanashi is the better fit when you need more chances to answer out loud, more realistic conversation flow, and lower-pressure practice you can repeat often.
 The easiest decision rule is this: choose Duolingo if you are mainly trying to stay consistent with beginner study, and choose Hanashi if you are mainly trying to get your mouth moving every day.

 If you want the broader cluster first, start with the Japanese speaking practice hub.
 If you want the editorial shortlist before this one-to-one comparison, read Best App to Practice Speaking Japanese in 2026 and Best Apps to Practise Japanese Speaking (2026).